wat is het verschil tussen een h-tuig en een y-tuig en waarom moet je een ytuig aanschaffen

 Why I prefer a harness

-The H-harness or a breast collar
+The H-harness or breastplate

 Photo taken by; @plintstagram